mipnw/kurl/README.md

 Command line tool to load test an HTTP endpoint, written in Go.

-Supports the HTTP GET and POST methods, with headers, but currently no body.
+Supports the HTTP GET and POST methods, with headers as command line arguments, and a body from file.

 Configurable thread count, request per thread, and delays between requests.
-Outputs the aggregate HTTP status codes counts.
+Outputs the aggregate HTTP status codes counts and latency statistics.
 E.g.
 ```
 total: 2000
 errors: 0